 PROS Extremely quiet but the suction is strong.
 The knob control for suction means that you can make minute adjustments to the suction to suit your needs.
 The pump parts are also easily available and inexpensive to replace.

 PROS Comfortable and pumps milk quickly and efficiently.
 Portability is also a huge advantage.
-We also like the digital backlit display that enables you to pump with ease, even in the middle of the night.
+We like the digital backlit display that enables you to pump with ease, even in the middle of the night.

 PROS Removes milk from the breast effectively and it’s easy to control the level of suction and speed.